-Briel Schmitz has been Spruce Street School’s Head of School since 2002.
+Briel has been Spruce Street School’s Head of School since 2002.
 She has ten years experience as a classroom teacher, both as a bilingual first grade teacher in the Houston public schools (through Teach For America) and as a multi-age early elementary teacher in Seattle.
 She is passionate about working with new teachers and women in leadership.
-She designed and ran a beginning teaching program from 1996-2002, coaches and mentors the Interns at Spruce Street School and worked with NWAIS to form a mentoring program for women interested in becoming heads of school.
-Briel studied Education Policy as an undergraduate at Brown University, and also holds a master’s degree in Administration and Policy Analysis from Stanford University.
-She currently serves as the board chair for the Northwest Association of Independent Schools.
+She designed and ran a beginning teaching program from 1996-2002, coaches and mentors the Interns at Spruce Street School and worked with NWAIS to establish Pathways to Leadership, a cohort for women interested in becoming heads of school.
+Briel studied Education Policy as an undergraduate at Brown University, and holds a master’s degree in Administration and Policy Analysis from Stanford University.
+She has served as a board member and chair for the Northwest Association of Independent Schools and the Washington Federation of Independent Schools.
 In her free time Briel enjoys reading, petting her cat and traveling with her husband.

-Capri Arias, our Administrative Associate, is a southern California native who grew up in Rancho Cucamonga and graduated from Cal Poly Pomona with a degree in English Literature & Foreign Language.
-In 2012, she decided to take her adventures to the pacific northwest and enrolled in the Masters of Education program at the University of Washington.
-Prior to her post with Spruce Street, she worked with the Jewish Federation of Greater Seattle, IslandWood, and the YMCA and was a professional writing tutor for two years.
+Capri, our Director of Admission and Communications, is a southern California native who grew up in Rancho Cucamonga and graduated from Cal Poly Pomona with a degree in English Literature & Foreign Language.
+In 2018, she earned her master's degree in Education at the University of Washington.
+Prior to her post with Spruce Street School, she worked with the Jewish Federation of Greater Seattle, IslandWood, and the YMCA and was a professional writing tutor for two years.
 When she’s not working, she enjoys practicing yoga, cooking, shopping for groceries and organizing.

-Shannon Orton is our Communications Director.
-Before joining the administration at Spruce Street School in 2014, Shannon was a teacher for 13 years, working with students in first through eighth grades.
-She is a Seattle native, and holds degrees from the Evergreen State College and Antioch University.
-Outside of school, Shannon enjoys spending time outdoors with her husband and 12 year-old son.
+Shannon is our assistant head of school and the director of our extended day and summer camp programs.
+She started working at Spruce Street School in 2012 and has been a teacher, admissions assistant, and communications director during her time here.
+Before joining our faculty, Shannon was a teacher in Seattle Public Schools for 13 years and taught students in first through eighth grades.
+She is a Seattle native, holds degrees from the Evergreen State College and Antioch University, and serves on the Board of Directors for the Committee for Children.
+Outside of school, Shannon enjoys spending time outdoors with her husband and 15 year-old son.